 7. Eggplant Fries (3/5 NOMs)

 Eggplant fries are not something we were expecting to see at this upper-class Chinese restaurant.
 They had a nice crunch, but the seasoning was a bit too salty.
-It wasn’t as impressive compared to the other great dishes we had that night.
-We would rather save space in our stomachs for other great new nomnoms, or maybe ordering the things we love again.
+The dish just wasn’t as impressive in compared to the other great dishes we had that night.
+We would rather save space in our stomachs for other great new nomnoms, or maybe just another order of our favorite dishes.

 8. Lobster Egg Foo Young (5/5 NOMs)